Where to buy in Cuba

 Palco

 For many years, the best supermarket in Havana has been the Centro Comercial Palco, located at 188 and Avenida Primera, Playa municipality, in the Flores neighborhood, next to Club Habana.
 The mall not only has a supermarket, but also a perfume store, a hardware store and several shoe and variety stores.
-Although in the last years it has lost a lot of quality and variety, it is expected that, if at any moment it starts operating in MLC, it can be valued again and have again the prestige of before.
+Although in the last years it has lost a lot of quality and variety, it continue to be a top featured place for the Cuban standars.

 Flores

 The Flores store belongs to the same company as Palco.
-In 176 between 1ra y 5ta, municipality Playa, Flores distribution.
+In 176 between 1ra y 5ta, municipality of Playa, Flores neighborhood.
 A supermarket and an appliance store much less known than Palco, but no less important.
-The same thing we have said about Palco, can also be said about Flores.

 3ra and 70

 This was a store that has always looked like a place that sells wholesale.
-Very prestigious when it started in the '90s, it has been losing all the prestige in the course of the next years until it became the first food store in MLC in Havana.
-But it also sells household appliances.
-Now it's going through a kind of resurgence, but that doesn't mean it has everything.
+Very prestigious when it started in the '90s, it has been losing all the prestige in the course of the next years until it became the first food store in MLC (freely convertible electronic currency) in Havana.
+Now that it is in dollars again, it rivalizes with the new mall just in front of it, that only accept dollars since its inception and it was the first of the new store in dollars in Havana.

 Carlos III Mall

 Another store that, when it started in the 90's, made a big sensation.
 For many years, it has been the commercial center of the Cuban family.
 It also has a children's park and dining facilities on the basement floor and has many stores on its various levels.
-This store has remained closed throughout the course of the covid-19 pandemic and we are still not sure if it will reopen in MLC or not, although this will most likely be the case.
+This store has remained closed throughout the course of the covid-19 pandemic and today, even if it accept dollars, never revitalized.

 El Palenque